The Minimalists: Career as the Minimalists

+In December 2024, The Minimalists were featured as an answer on the game show Jeopardy!: "Simple-living duo Joshua Fields Millburn and Ryan Nicodemus are proponents of this, where less is more."

 Reception

 The Minimalists have been covered broadly by the media.
 They have been featured in the New York Times, Wall Street Journal, USA Today, Seattle Times, San Francisco Chronicle, Forbes, Time, The Atlantic, The New Yorker, New York Magazine, and they have been featured on the Today show, CBS This Morning, Good Morning America, Nightline, and many other outlets.
 The Pittsburgh Post-Gazette called the duo "dogma-free exemplars of a less-is-more lifestyle that actually sounds sane as they explain it."

 GQ estimated the Minimalists have a following of around 20 million people.
 In 2016, the Washington Post estimated the blog had a readership of five million readers.

 The Chicago Tribune said, "They call themselves 'the minimalists,' but a more apt title might be 'the meaningfulists.'"
 Slate referred to the Minimalists as "the country's leading evangelists on the virtues of living with less."
 And the Orlando Sentinel claimed that "Joshua Fields Millburn and Ryan Nicodemus—The Minimalists—made minimalism cool."

 New York Magazine wrote that The Minimalists had become the ringleaders of the minimalist living movement due to the "charm of their buddy-act".
 Millburn and Nicodemus notoriously greet fans with a hug, often enough that they have been labeled "huggers" by certain media outlets.